cvut/qtrvsim/README.md

 ## Limitations of the Implementation

-- See list of actually supported instructions.
+- See list of currently supported instructions.
 - Coprocessor0 has to be ported to RISC-V status registers.

 ### QtMips original limitations